About Indigenous Day Live 2018

-Aboriginal Day Live, an annual celebration of Canada’s National Aboriginal Day and the summer solstice, has been delighting audiences since 2007.
-The event features some of the most accomplished Aboriginal musicians, including award-winning and up-and-coming artists; it showcases talent from all genres, regions and nations; and ensures the recognition and inclusion of all First Nations, Inuit and Métis Peoples.
+Indigenous Day Live, formerly Aboriginal Day Live, has been delighting audiences since 2007.
+This event features some of the biggest names in Indigenous music and television, including JUNO Award winners and on-the-rise artists.
+It showcases talent from all genres, regions and nations, ensuring the recognition and inclusion of all First Nations, Inuit and Métis Peoples.

-It debuted in a park outside APTN’s headquarters in downtown Winnipeg and moved to the historical Forks site in Winnipeg, Manitoba.
-The celebration quickly evolved to include twin stage performances from different locations across the country.
-Aboriginal Day Live has grown year to year and continues to expand its grassroots reach to Aboriginal communities nationwide.
+The first show debuted in a park outside the network’s headquarters in downtown Winnipeg and then moved to the historical Forks site in Winnipeg, MB.
+The celebration evolved to include twin stage performances from different locations across the county, including Yellowknife, Whitehorse, Ottawa, Regina, Iqaluit, Halifax, Edmonton, Montréal and Vancouver.
+IDL has grown year to year and continues to expand its grassroots reach to Indigenous communities across the country.

-National Aboriginal Day is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures, and outstanding achievements and contributions of First Nations, Inuit and Métis Peoples.
-In 1996, it was proclaimed by then Governor Roméo LeBlanc to be celebrated on June 21.
-National Aboriginal Day was first celebrated on June 21, 1996.
-Most provinces do not recognize it as a statutory holiday.
+National Indigenous Peoples Day is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures, and outstanding achievements and contributions of First Nations, Inuit and Métis Peoples.
+The original National Aboriginal Day it was first celebrated on June 21, 1996, after being recognized through a proclamation by then Governor General Roméo LeBlanc.
+That former national day was part of the Celebrate Canada program, and in its present form most provinces do not recognize National Indigenous Peoples Day as a statutory holiday.